 Missed our previous blog?
 Visit back with it, here, to learn more about this important matter.

 Estate planning is one of the most important parts of life that often times get overlooked.
 If you've yet to begin planning or haven't updated in a while it might be time to think about doing so.
 Just contact our lawyer in Raleigh NC to begin estate planning, today.
-As always, for more information from Eldreth Law Firm, PC be sure to visit back with us, soon!
+As always, for more information from Eldreth Law Firm, PLLC be sure to visit back with us, soon!
 If you have any questions, contact us concerning any and all estate planning concerns!

 Are you looking for a lawyer in Raleigh NC that can help you?
-Contact Eldreth Law Firm, PC to schedule a consultation with us to get started with your estate plan.
+Contact Eldreth Law Firm, PLLC to schedule a consultation with us to get started with your estate plan.
 We are here to help you with all your legal matters, whether it be estate planning, trademarking, copyrighting, or DWI issues.